 If they force the Democrats into a short-term continuing resolution, giving the next, more conservative Congress an early opportunity to cut spending, that would be gravy.
 But they already have that hostage-taking opportunity with the debt limit, and anyway a lot of Republicans want to pass this bill.
-John McCain cited at least 5-6 GOP Senators who would vote for the bill, and there may be more than that.
+John McCain cited at least five or six GOP Senators who would vote for the bill, and there may be more than that.
 Republicans have lots of their own earmarks at stake in the bill.

 Also, the continuing resolution on offer would fund the government until September, so it wouldn’t even be a short-term resolution, in all likelihood.
 And I’d be surprised if that could pass; there are plenty of Senators with the outlook of Ben Nelson, who would support the omnibus but not the continuing resolution.
 He says it would “hurt Nebraska jobs,” but it’s more about not getting his pet projects rubber-stamped.
 This cuts both ways.

 Throwing yet another monkey wrench into this is the fact that the ubiquitous second engine for the F-35, which Obama threatened to veto the defense authorization bill over, has made its way into the omnibus, at a cost of $450 million (roughly 6% of all earmarks in the bill).
 That puts more pressure on the President in his decision-making over whether to sign the measure.
 So far, they are supportive of the omnibus, so it appears this won’t be a big deal, but if it garners more attention, who knows?
-If by a miracle a defense authorization bill passes, which Carl Levin and John McCain want, the F-35 would surely not be a part of it, given its controversial nature.
+If by a miracle a defense authorization bill passes, which Carl Levin and John McCain want, the F-35 would surely not be a part of it, given its controversial nature. [cont’d.]

 The larger point on these spending measures is made by a Democratic operative, as told to Sam Stein: